Are you taking good care of yourself? Self-care really is a crucial element of our daily life. Remember, you can’t pour from an empty cup!

-Brain dump might look like a very boring page since you need to leave as much space as possible to actually write down EVERYTHING.
+Brain dump might look like a very dull page since you need to leave as much space as possible to actually write down EVERYTHING.
 But it’s definitely one of the most useful pages you can have.

-Plus you can always add a bit of fun to it as I did here with my working piggie who helps me to dig through all the tasks and thoughts.
+Plus, you can always add a bit of fun to it as I did here with my working piggie, who helps me to dig through all the tasks and thoughts.

-Here is an example of an after the pen brain dump spread from my November 2020 Bullet Journal setup.
-It was so useful that I now create a brain dump almost every month, Life is busy and if this little page can elevate some of my stress – I’m up for it!
+Here is an example of an after-the-pen brain dump spread from my November 2020 Bullet Journal setup.
+It was so useful that I now create a brain dump almost every month, life is busy, and if this little page can elevate some of my stress – I’m up for it!

 Books, music, movies – all of these can be a way of self-care and influence our mood and feelings.

 Why not create special spreads with your favorites?